This item is 4 years and 11 months old; some content may no longer be current.

 Download Full Audit »

 Proton pump inhibitors (PPIs) are indicated for the prevention and treatment of symptoms related to gastric acid secretion.
 There are currently three fully subsidised PPIs available in New Zealand: omeprazole, pantoprazole and lansoprazole.
-PPIs are highly effective and well tolerated, contributing to their widespread use; in 2018, omeprazole was the third most commonly dispensed medicine in the community in New Zealand.
-However, PPI treatment is associated with a small increase in the risk of adverse outcomes including acute interstitial nephritis, bone fractures, gastrointestinal and respiratory infections and nutrient deficiencies.
+PPIs are highly effective and well tolerated, contributing to their widespread use; in 2022, omeprazole was dispensed to more than 600,000 people in New Zealand.1 However, PPI treatment is associated with a small increase in the risk of adverse outcomes including acute interstitial nephritis, bone fractures, gastrointestinal and respiratory infections and nutrient deficiencies, e.g. hypomagnesaemia.
 PPIs may also interact with other medicines by altering their absorption or hepatic metabolism and clearance.
 To prevent unnecessary exposure to these risks, PPIs should only be prescribed to people with a specific clinical indication for treatment, and at the lowest effective dose for the shortest period of time.

-Gastro-oesophageal reflux disease (GORD) is one of the most common indications for the use of PPIs with 15–20% of all adults experiencing heartburn, the cardinal symptom of GORD, at least once a week.
-Patients with uncomplicated GORD can generally be managed in a primary care setting by treating with a PPI for four to eight weeks, e.g. omeprazole 20 mg, once daily.
-PPIs are also frequently prescribed prophylactically to prevent gastrointestinal (GI) adverse events, e.g. ulceration and bleeding, associated with the long-term use of non-steroidal anti-inflammatory drugs (NSAIDs).
+Gastro-oesophageal reflux disease (GORD) is one of the most common indications for the use of PPIs with a global prevalence of approximately 14%, however, the prevalence in New Zealand is likely higher.2, 3 Patients with uncomplicated GORD can generally be managed in a primary care setting by treating with a PPI for four to eight weeks, e.g. omeprazole 20 mg, once daily.
+PPIs are also frequently prescribed prophylactically to prevent gastrointestinal (GI) adverse events, e.g. ulceration and bleeding, associated with the long-term use of non-steroidal anti-inflammatory drugs (NSAIDs) or dabigatran.

 Because PPI use is very prevalent, each practice is likely to have a number of patients who are being treated with a higher dose than is necessary or for longer than is recommended.
-These patients may benefit from reducing their PPI dose, using “as needed” or stopping the medicine completely.
+These patients may benefit from reducing their PPI dose, taking “as needed” or stopping the medicine completely.
 Abrupt withdrawal of a PPI can cause rebound gastric acid secretion, leading to symptoms which may be confused for the re-emergence of GORD and consequently the re-initiation of the PPI.
-This rebound acid secretion can be managed by stepping down the dose over two to four weeks, e.g. halving the daily dose, then taking the medicine on alternate days before discontinuing the PPI completely.
-Some patients may require another medicine to manage their rebound symptoms, e.g. a histamine H2-receptor antagonist, antacid or antacid in combination with an alginate.
+Discuss the risk of rebound acid secretion with patients before reducing or stopping the PPI.
+These symptoms can be managed by stepping down the dose over two to four weeks, e.g. halving the daily dose, then taking the medicine on alternate days before discontinuing the PPI completely.
+Some patients may require another medicine to manage their rebound symptoms, e.g. a histamine H2-receptor antagonist (famotidine), antacid or an antacid combined with an alginate.

 Patients who are trialling stepping down to a lower dose or stopping PPI treatment should be reminded about lifestyle strategies to help manage the symptoms of GORD.
 For example, weight loss, smoking cessation, eating smaller meals, avoiding alcohol, coffee and spicy or acidic foods may help to reduce symptoms such as heartburn, indigestion and regurgitation.
 Recommend that patients avoid eating three to four hours before lying down and to slightly elevate the head of the bed if necessary.

-There will be some patients taking PPIs long-term for whom withdrawal of the PPI is inappropriate, e.g. patients with Barrett’s oesophagus.
-In other patients, e.g. with a history of severe erosive oesophagitis, withdrawal of PPIs should only be considered after discussion with an appropriate specialist.
+There will be some patients taking PPIs long-term for whom withdrawal of the PPI is inappropriate, e.g. those with Barrett’s oesophagus or taking NSAIDs or dabigatran long-term.
+In others, e.g. with a history of severe erosive oesophagitis, withdrawal of PPIs should only be considered after discussion with an appropriate specialist.
 Clinicians should ensure that a PPI prescribed prophylactically is discontinued once NSAID treatment is stopped.

 For further information on GORD, see: www.bpac.org.nz/bpj/2014/june/gord.aspx